GFNOrg/torchgfn/README.md

 wandb login
 ```

-For now, only the Trajectory Balance and Detailed Balance losses are implemented.
-The Trajectory Balance loss has been tested, and the code obtains similar results than those of [The Trajectory Balance paper](https://arxiv.org/pdf/2201.13259.pdf).

 To run the code:
 ```python
 python train.py --env HyperGrid --env.ndim 4 --env.height 8 --n_iterations 100000 --parametrization TB